RossMeikleham/FUSE-VMU/README.md

 # FUSE VMU

-A FUSE ([Filesystem in userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)) implementation of the Sega Dreamcast's VMU ([Visual Memory Unit](https://en.wikipedia.org/wiki/VMU)).
+A FUSE ([Filesystem in userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)) implementation of the Sega Dreamcast's VMU ([Visual Memory Unit](https://en.wikipedia.org/wiki/VMU)) for Linux and OSX.

 # Design Decisions
 The VMU filesystem is similar to the FAT filesystem except that